AnujAgrawal30/DocumentFinder/README.md

 ### Once you have python 3 installed and added to your path, follow these steps to Install the software:
 - Clone the repository into the computer
 - Go To Folder named "DocumentFinder"
-- Double-click "setup.bat" and let it install the software.
+- Right-click "setup.bat" and choose "Run as administrator" and let it install the software.
+This will take several minutes to run.
 If at the end you did not find "Installation Successful", Please check again if python 3 is installed and added to Environment Variables and try again.
 - Now to launch the application, double-click "launcher.bat".
 It should open the project for you.
 Wait a few seconds after it opens to let the server start properly before performing any actions.
 ## For Linux/MacOS
 ### Before installing the project.
 Make sure you have python 3 instlled and added to your path
 - Clone the repository into th computer
 - Install pip and virtualenv if not already installed using instructions provided [here](https://www.codingforentrepreneurs.com/blog/install-django-on-mac-or-linux)
 - Open terminal inside the "DocumentFinder" Folder and activate the virtual environment
-- Install required libraries using `pip install -r requirements.txt`
+- Install required libraries using `sudo pip install -r requirements.txt`
 - start the server using `python manage.py runserver`
 - launch the web-app by double-clicking website/index.html

+### To Clear Previous models pre-installed for testing, Please follow these steps:
+Note: After clearing the data, the Search files interface will not provide any data
+- Delete all models present in the models folder, but not the folder itself.
+- Open terminal in the folder and type `python manage.py flush`.
+It will prompt for a confirmation, type `yes` and press Enter